Zenchiyu/POLAR-background-prediction/README.md

 - `python src/main.py` to run the training phase (use `python src/main.py wandb.mode=disabled` if don't want to use weights and biases)
 - `python src/visualizer.py` to load pretrained model, plot loss and predicted photon rates for validation set.

+You can change the `config/trainer.yaml` if you want a different model architecture, different hyperparameters, features etc.

 ## Credits

 A part of the code was inspired from https://github.com/eloialonso/iris